 The training course is free of charge and consists of a basic course totaling 120 hours inserted in the school curriculum during the fifth year that is a prerequisite for the acquisition of technical network jobs.
 It also includes a specialized practical course totaling 40 hours done after acquiring a diploma.
 The courses are provided by certified training institutes, in partnership with participating schools.

 The vocational skills that the program helps to acquire are that of cable pullers, operators skilled in medium (MV) and low voltage (LV) splicing and termination, operators who assemble secondary substations and Pole Transfer Posts (PTPs), and low-voltage live wire operators.
 The objective is for the participants, over time, to be able to perform all roles in complete safety.

-Energie per la Scuola aims not only to bring deeper knowledge of the electrical power sector into classrooms but also to highlight the job opportunities that the energy transition brings with it.
+Energie per la Scuola aims to enter the classroom not just to provide more in-depth information about the electricity sector, but also as a way to highlight the work opportunities that energy transition brings with it.

 A virtuous cycle involving education and the work world that is already serving as a model for bringing together career guidance and sustainable development.
 In 2023, Energie per la Scuola became part of a school curriculum for the first time.
 The Giovanni Giorgi Professional Institute for Industry and Craftsmanship in Potenza offered the course on Maintenance and Technical Assistance for Enel's electricity production and distribution networks, the first totally dedicated to training in the electricity sector